john-science/john-science.github.io/_posts/2017-04-12-why-i-disabled-disqus.md

 ---
 {% include JB/setup %}

 This is a small, personal blog.
-It does not have a wide readership and it does not generate me any revenue.
+It does not have a wide readership and it does not generate any revenue.

 Originally, I thought the Disqus comments were a fun, free feature to add to my blog.
 But at what cost to my (admittedly few) readers?
 Disqus offers a free service, and I have no comments about its quality.
-But the saying goes:
+But, as the saying goes:

 > If you're not paying for the product, you are the product.